WAN Design Requirements

 Additional information on the LISP protocol

-RFC 6830, LISP is described as a routing and addressing architecture for the Internet Protocol.
-The LISP routing architecture addressed scalability, multihoming, inter-site traffic engineering, and mobility.
+RFC 6830 describes LISP as an Internet Protocol routing and addressing architecture.
+The LISP routing architecture addresses scalability, multihoming, inter-site traffic engineering, and mobility.

 Internet addresses today combine location (how a device is connected to the network) and identity semantics into a single 32-bit or 128-bit number.
 In LISP, the location is separated from the identity.
 LISP allows you to change your location in a network (your network layer locator), but your identity remains the same (your network layer identifier).